bsu-cs-jb/cs-411-docs/apis/http.md

 </html>
 ```

+## Query (URL) Parameters

+Query parameters can be added to the URL to specify additional data for the
+server to process as part of the request.
+Query parameters are often used to
+supply metadata or control information about how the request is processed such
+as specifying search terms.

 ## HTTP Response Status Codes

 The status code in an HTTP response indicates what result, if any, the request